ai4flab/hyperfunc/README.md

 `HyperSystem` owns:

-- a single learnable vector `hp` (a `HyperModel`), sliced across your functions
+- a structured set of learnable hp blocks (one 1D tensor per `@hyperfunction`)
 - a prompt optimiser (GEPA‑style, for docstring prompts)
-- a system optimiser (TorchEggrollES, for numeric hyperparameters)
+- a system optimiser (ES / TorchEggrollES‑style, for numeric hyperparameters)

 You feed it supervised examples and a metric: